redis/docs/content/develop/interact/search-and-query/advanced-concepts/vectors.md

 ### Filters

 Redis supports vector search along with various filters to narrow the search space based on defined criteria.
-If your index contains searchable fields (i.e., `TEXT`, `TAG`, `NUMERIC`, `GEO`, `GEOSHAPE`, and `VECTOR`), you can perform vector searches with filters.
+If your index contains searchable fields (for example, `TEXT`, `TAG`, `NUMERIC`, `GEO`, `GEOSHAPE`, and `VECTOR`), you can perform vector searches with filters.

 **Supported filter types**